jonathom/coherence-docs/spark_processing/README.md

 # Spark Processing
 Preprocess S1 data in docker containers via spark.
-All bursts (except single bursts) in `/src/processing.geojson` are processed.
+All bursts (except single bursts) in `/reference_scenes/processing.geojson` are processed.
 Steps taken are: split, apply orbit file, back-geocoding, merge, deburst.

-Known issue: **Apply Orbit File is "turned off"** at the moment via the `ContinueOnFail` option set to `True`.
-For more exact results this needs to be resolved.
-There are some scripts in this repository that show how to download the orbit files via PyroSAR, since SNAP seems to fail to do so.
+For processing, an image of the `Dockerfile` container must be available (currently at `vito-docker.artifactory.vgt.vito.be/esa-snap-gdal:0.0.8`). `sh run-cluster.sh` must be run from a terrascope command line.
+As can be seen in `spark.py`, scenes are distributed to worker nodes *by reference scene*.
+The results will be named `<scene_id>_<reference_id>_<scene_min_burst>_<scene_max_burst>_Stack_deb` and will be in BEAM-DIMAP format.
+The file doing the heavy lifting is `/worker_node/do_pyroSAR.py`.
+It creates a pyroSAR workflow based on the bursts given to the function and executes it using pyroSARs `gpt` tool.